the-alex-g/the-alex-g.github.io/README.md

 #### Frost

-[Frost][Frost] is the second-best one in my opinion.
+Frost is the second-best one in my opinion.
 I made it over five long days, technechally for a game jam, which is when you make a game from start to finish in X days, but the game jam was for Unreal Engine, which I don't know.
 So, I used Godot and didn't submit this game.
 The theme for the game jam was something like "_What is hidden in snow comes forth in the thaw_", so I did the obvious thing and made a deckbuilding game with fire and ice monsters fighting each other.
 My younger brother helped me with a lot of the art.
+For unknown reasons, this game is not working quite right, so there is no link to it.
 ![Frost screenshot](Frost_Screenshot.png)

 #### Kite Man